A closed-form filter for binary time series: Illustration on financial time series

-where $\bW$ is a time-invariant diagonal matrix.
-In \eqref{eq12}, the element $\theta_{1t}$ of $\btheta_t$ measures the trend in the directions of the \textsc{cac}40 when the \textsc{nikkei}225 has a negative opening on day $t$, whereas $\theta_{2t}$ characterizes the shift in such a trend if the opening of the \textsc{nikkei}225 index is positive, thereby providing an interpretable probit model for $y_t$, with dynamic coefficients.
+Recalling the above discussion and leveraging the default model specifications in these settings \citep[e.g.,][]{soyer2013bayesian}, we rely on a dynamic probit regression for $y_t$ with two independent random walk processes for the coefficients $\btheta_t=(\theta_{1t}, \theta_{2t})^{\intercal}$.
+Letting $\bF_t=(1,x_t)$ and $\mbox{pr}(y_{t}=1 \mid \btheta_{t})=\Phi(\theta_{1t}+\theta_{2t}x_t;1)$, such a model can be expressed as in equations \eqref{eq1}--\eqref{eq2} via where $\btheta_0 \sim \mbox{N}_2(\ba_0, \bP_0)$, whereas $\bW$ is a time-invariant diagonal matrix.
+In \eqref{eq12}, the element $\theta_{1t}$ of $\btheta_t$ measures the trend in the directions of the \textsc{cac}40 when the \textsc{nikkei}225 has a negative opening on day $t$, whereas $\theta_{2t}$ characterizes the shift in such a trend if the opening of the \textsc{nikkei}225 index is positive, thereby providing an interpretable probit model with dynamic coefficients.

-To evaluate performance in smoothing, filtering and prediction, we consider a situation in which the analysis starts on May 31st, 2018, with daily batch data available for the time window from January 4th, 2018 to May 31st, 2018, and online observations streaming in from June 1st, 2018 to March 29th, 2019.
-This setting motivates smoothing techniques for the first $t=1, \ldots, 97$ times and online filters for the subsequent $t=98, \ldots, 299$ days.
+To evaluate performance in smoothing, filtering and prediction, we split the time window in two parts.
+Observations from January 4th, 2018 to May 31st, 2018 are used as batch data to study the smoothing distribution and to compare the particle filters developed in Sect.~\ref{sec.42} with other relevant competitors.
+In the subsequent time window, spanning from June 1st, 2018 to March 29th, 2019, the focus is instead on illustrating performance in online filtering and prediction for streaming data via the lookahead routine derived in Sect.~\ref{sec.422} --- which yields the highest approximation accuracy among the online filters evaluated in the first time window.

-Figure \ref{fig:smoothing} shows the pointwise median and interquartile range of the smoothing distribution for $\theta_{1t}$ and $\theta_{2t}$, $t=1, \ldots, 97$, based on $10^5$ samples from Algorithm \ref{algo1}.
-To implement such a routine, we set $\ba_0=(0,0)^{\intercal}$ and $\bP_0=\mbox{diag}(3,3)$ following the guidelines in \citet{gelman_2008} and \citet{chopin_2017} for probit regression.
-The states variances in the diagonal matrix $\bW$ are instead set equal to $0.01$ as suggested by a graphical search of the maximum for the marginal likelihood computed under different combinations of $(\bW_{11},\bW_{22})$ via the analytical formula in Corollary \ref{cor:MarginalLikelihood}.
+Figure \ref{fig:smoothing} shows the pointwise median and interquartile range of the smoothing distribution for $\theta_{1t}$ and $\theta_{2t}$, $t=1, \ldots, 97$, based on $R=10^5$ samples from Algorithm \ref{algo1}.
+To implement this routine, we set $\ba_0=(0,0)^{\intercal}$ and $\bP_0=\mbox{diag}(3,3)$ following the guidelines in \citet{gelman_2008} and \citet{chopin_2017} for probit regression.
+The errors' variances in the diagonal matrix $\bW$ are instead set equal to $0.01$ as suggested by a graphical search of the maximum for the marginal likelihood computed under different combinations of $(\mbox{W}_{11},\mbox{W}_{22})$ via the analytical formula in Corollary \ref{cor:MarginalLikelihood}.